wultra/powerauth-tests/powerauth-test-server/README.md

 The activation needs to be at first initialized using one of the possible ways:
 - creating the activation in PowerAuth Admin in the `Activations` tab
 - calling the PowerAuth server POST `/rest/v3/activation/init` endpoint
-- calling the PowerAuth cloud POST `/registration` or POST `/v2/registrations` endpoint
+- calling the PowerAuth cloud POST `/registration` endpoint

 Once the activation is initialized, you can create the activation using following REST API call.